Book Talk: Tom Rachman on identity, writing and finding success

-NEW YORK, July 17 Best-selling author Tom Rachman plays with identity in his latest novel, "The Rise & Fall of Great Powers," which follows the life of a woman taken from her home as a young girl and left to wander the world with an unusual cast of characters.
+NEW YORK Best-selling author Tom Rachman plays with identity in his latest novel, “The Rise & Fall of Great Powers,” which follows the life of a woman taken from her home as a young girl and left to wander the world with an unusual cast of characters.

 The book, which comes four years after Rachman's widely acclaimed debut novel "The Imperfectionists," focuses on Tooly Zylberberg, the owner of an isolated bookstore in Wales.
 A message from an ex-boyfriend sends her on a journey of self-discovery.